oberemok-oksana/gym-program/programs/fullbody2.md

     { exercise: "Inverted Row", sets: 3, reps: "20" },
   ]
 cover: "/images/legs.jpg"
+warmUp:
+  [
+    "5-10 minutes of light cardio (jogging, jumping jacks, etc.);", "Arm circles.
+Stand with your feet shoulder-width apart and extend your arms out to the sides.
+Make small circles with your arms, gradually increasing the size of the circles.
+Do 10 circles in each direction.", "Wrist rotations.
+Hold your arms straight out in front of you with your palms facing down.
+Slowly rotate your wrists in a circular motion, making sure to move only your wrists and not your arms.
+Do 10 circles in each direction.", ]
 description: "Full body day is a strength training workout that targets all major muscle groups, including the legs, back, chest, arms, and core.
 This type of workout typically includes exercises like squats, bench presses, rows, and overhead presses to improve overall strength, muscular endurance, and body composition."
 ---